 Remote graphical access to Linux stations

-This tutorial describes how to connect to nymfe* machines, but can also be used for musa* machines.
+This tutorial describes how to connect to nymfe* machines, but can be similarly used for musa* machines.

 Instructions for Windows 10 and Linux